 Students enrolled in the School of Public Policy’s Workshop in Public Policy course, taught by professor Marta Vicarelli, will present their work at a virtual conference on Thursday, May 6, from 1:30 to 3 p.m.

-The Graduate Dean invites all graduate faculty to attend the final oral examinations for the doctoral candidates.
+The graduate dean invites all graduate faculty to attend the final oral examinations for the doctoral candidates.
 All exams will be held via video conferencing.
 Contact the department for online meeting information.